Top Recruitment Trends for 2020

 - Employer Branding (24%)

 - Recruitment professionals in healthcare, IT, sales/marketing, and light/industrial all valued employment brand development and marketing as one of their top five priorities in 2020.
-While investing in marketing leadership can be expensive, a cohesive marketing vision is incredibly beneficial to the long term success of a firm.
+While investing in marketing leadership can be expensive, a cohesive marketing vision is incredibly beneficial to the long term success of an agency.

 Top recruiting challenges for 2020